Main Navigation

 Education

-• MSW, The University of Denver, Mental Health Concentration / Substance Abuse Certificate Program
+• M.S.W., The University of Denver, Mental Health Concentration / Substance Abuse Certificate Program

 • B.A., Psychology, Stanford University, Specialization in Human Health and Development